 - Focus your attention on the breath and on how the body moves with each inhalation and exhalation.
 Notice the movement of your body as you breathe.
 Observe your chest, shoulders, rib cage, and belly.
 Simply focus your attention on your breath without controlling its pace or intensity.
 If your mind wanders, return your focus back to your breath.

 Maintain this meditation practice for two to three minutes to start, and then try it for longer periods.

-The few leading up to your surgery date can be nerve wracking, so keep yourself busy by preparing your bag and making sure you have everything you need on the day and during recovery.
-Feeling like you’re prepared and ready for anything is a great way to help you feel at ease, it’s also a great way of switching up your anxieties and helping yourself look forward to your op day and the new life you’re creating for yourself.
+The days leading up to your surgery date can be nerve wracking, so keep yourself busy by preparing your surgery day bag and making sure you have everything you need for the hospital and during recovery.
+Feeling like you’re prepared and ready for anything is a great way to help you feel at ease, it’s also a great way of switching up your anxieties and helping yourself look forward to your op day, and the new life you’re creating for yourself.

-If you’re not sure what you might need there’s lots of posts within the MYA Forum with packing advice, with a lot of patients recommending dry shampoo, deodorant, throat spray, slippers, healthy snacks and magazines, maybe even treat yourself to new comfortable pyjamas (if you’re staying overnight) or loose and easy to change into clothing to travel home in.
+If you’re not sure what you might need there’s lots of posts on the MYA Forum with packing advice, with a lot of patients recommending dry shampoo, deodorant, throat spray, slippers, healthy snacks and magazines, maybe even treat yourself to new comfortable pyjamas or loose clothing to travel home in.

 With all the information and decisions to be made it can be easy to doubt yourself and your choices.
 You need to remember that you know your own body and mind, that you are capable of making decisions and you need to trust in your ability to do so.

 If cosmetic surgery is something you’ve been considering for a while it can feel a little overwhelming to actually be going through with it all, you just need to focus on that feeling in your heart and mind when you booked in for your procedure and hold on to that positive energy if you ever feel those nervous thoughts start to appear.